MrBartusek/MeteoalarmCard/dosc/scaling-mode.md

 `scaling_mode` is the MeteoalarmCard configuration option introduced in version [`v2.4.0`](https://github.com/MrBartusek/MeteoalarmCard/releases/tag/v2.4.0).
-Card scaling is a module responsible for swapping headlines or reducing their size to ensure that whol headline is always visible. `scaling_mode` option controls bechavior of said module.
+Card scaling is a module responsible for swapping headlines or reducing their size to ensure that whole headline is always visible. `scaling_mode` option controls behaviour of said module.

 ![scaling demo](https://i.imgur.com/LqULkry.gif)

 ## Headline generator

-While rendering card, MeteoalarmCard prepares three headlines.
+While rendering the card, MeteoalarmCard prepares three headlines.
 For example:

 - **Provided by integration**: Snowfall Warning
 - **Long generated:** Yellow snow/ice warning
 - **Short generated:** Snow/ice

-Card then decided which headline at which size to display.
-When `override_headline` is enabled, the first headline is ommited.
-Depending on current width of the card and `scaling_mode`, card will try to swap these headlines, reduce thier size, or both.
-This may cause that you will see diffrent headlines on diffrent devices.
+The card then decided which headline to display at which size.
+When `override_headline` is enabled, the first headline is omitted.
+Depending on the current width of the card and `scaling_mode`, the card will try to swap these headlines, reduce their size, or both.
+This may cause you to see different headlines on different devices.

 ## Available options

-This option can be configured in four diffrent ways.
+This option can be configured in four different ways.

 ### `headline_and_scale` (default)